GenericMappingTools/gmt/doc/rst/source/makecpt.rst

 .. _-C:

 **-C**\ *cpt*
-    Selects the master color table CPT file to use in the interpolation.
+    Selects the master color table CPT to use in the interpolation.
-    Choose among the built-in tables (type **makecpt** to see the list) or give the name of an existing CPT file [Default gives a rainbow CPT file].
+    Choose among the built-in tables (type **makecpt** to see the list) or give the name of an existing CPT [Default gives a rainbow CPT].
     Yet another option is to specify -Ccolor1,color2[,color3,...] to build a linear continuous cpt from those colors automatically.
     In this case *color*\ **n** can be a r/g/b triplet, a color name,